MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Network communications in Skype for Business Online are encrypted by default.
 By requiring all servers to use certificates and by using OAUTH, TLS, Secure Real-Time Transport Protocol (SRTP), and other industry-standard encryption techniques, including 256-bit Advanced Encryption Standard (AES) encryption, all Skype for Business Online data is protected on the network.

 ## <a name="how-sfbo-handles-common-security-threats"></a>Como o SfBO lida com ameaças comuns de segurança
-Esta seção identifica as ameaças mais comuns à segurança do serviço SfBO e como a Microsoft atenua cada ameaça.
+Esta seção identifica as ameaças mais comuns à segurança do Serviço SfBO e como a Microsoft minimiza cada ameaça.

 ### <a name="compromised-key-attack"></a>Ataque de chave comprometida
-Uma chave é um número ou código secreto usado para criptografar, descriptografar ou validar informações secretas.
-Há duas chaves confidenciais em uso na infraestrutura de chave pública (PKI) que devem ser consideradas: a chave privada que cada titular de certificado tem e a chave de sessão que é usada após uma identificação bem-sucedida e a troca de chaves de sessão pelos parceiros de comunicação.
-Um ataque de chave comprometida ocorre quando o invasor determina a chave privada ou a chave de sessão.
-Quando o invasor for bem-sucedido ao determinar a chave, o invasor poderá usar a chave para descriptografar os dados criptografados sem o conhecimento do remetente.
+Uma chave é um código ou número secreto que é usado para criptografar, descriptografar ou validar informações secretas.
+Há duas chaves confidenciais em uso na PKI (infraestrutura de chave pública) que devem ser consideradas: a chave privada que cada titular do certificado tem e a chave de sessão usada após uma troca bem-sucedida de chave de sessão e identificação pelos parceiros de comunicação.
+Um ataque de chave comprometida ocorre quando o invasor determina a chave privada ou a chave da sessão.
+Quando o invasor conseguir determinar a chave, o invasor poderá usar a chave para descriptografar dados criptografados sem o conhecimento do remetente.

 Skype for Business Online uses the PKI features in the Windows Server operating system to protect the key data used for encryption for the Transport Layer Security (TLS) connections.
 The keys used for media encryptions are exchanged over TLS connections.